misterfish/stick/README.md

 `ifOk` is a convenience for `ifPredicate (ok)` or `ok | ifPredicate`.

-There is also a 'when' form, which has no 'else branch'.
+There is also a 'when' form, which has no 'else' branch.

 	import { add, whenOk, } from 'stick-js'